criticalhop/kalc/README.md

 # Architecture

-To search for a failure scenario, kubectl-val builds a model representation of current cluster state that it reads from files created by `kubectl get -o=yaml`.
+To search for a failure scenario, kubectl-val builds a model representation of the current cluster state that it reads from the files created by `kubectl get -o=yaml`.
 The constructed model is sent to PDDL planner and the resulting solution is then interpreted as a failure scenario and sent back to console as YAML-encoded scenario steps.

 Scenario output can later be used by the pipeline operator to aid with decision making - e.g. whether stop the deployment, log the event to the dashboard, etc.